Easy Vegan Lemon Blueberry Cake

 This vegan lemon blueberry cake will work with coconut sugar, however it will change the flavor profile.
 Imagine eating a caramel cake with a hint of lemon!

-Check out the notes section in the gray recipe box at the bottom of this post
+Yes!
+Check out the notes in the recipe card at the bottom of this post for details.

 Yes, though keep in mind that it’ll make the cake denser.